okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

 uvicorn==0.13.1
 ```

 The first dependency, `fastapi,` is the framework on which your application will be built.
-The second dependency, `uvicorn`, is an Asynchronous Gateway Server Interface (ASGI) that enables us to run our FastAPI application.
+The second dependency, [`uivorn`](http://uvicorn.org), is an Asynchronous Gateway Server Interface (ASGI) that enables us to run our FastAPI application.

 Install the dependencies: